 And the best part?

 It’s as gentle on our skin as it is our environment by reducing single-use plastics.

-The Laundry Revolution: Cleaner Clothes, Zero Mess, Good For The Environment
+The Laundry Revolution: Cleaner Clothes, Less Mess, Less Plastic for the Environment

-When Tru Earth’s co-founders took a look at the way traditional laundry detergents were impacting the Earth, they knew they could do better.
+When Tru Earth’s co-founders took a look at the way traditional laundry detergents were impacting the Earth with single-use plastics, they knew they could do better.

 Most families average two loads of laundry a day but the impact to our Earth, and to us, is devastating.

-Plastic containers, like the kind used for liquid laundry detergent, pollutes our oceans and destroys the environment.
+Plastic containers, like the kind used for liquid laundry detergent, can potentially pollute our oceans and end up in landfills.

 But the damage doesn’t stop there.